singularityhub/singularity-hpc/docs/getting_started/user-guide.rst

 .. code-block:: console

     for module in $(shpc list); do
-        shpc install $module --symlink
+        shpc install $module --symlink-tree
     done

-And that will reinstall the modules you have installed, but in their symlink location.
+And that will reinstall the modules you have installed, but in their symlink tree location.

 .. warning::